Efficient Shapley values computation for Boolean network models of gene regulation: Evaluation of the propagation method

-\paragraph{T-cell Receptor signaling network \cite{Rodriguez2007tcell}} This Boolean network describes T cell activation mechanism via the T cell receptor, the CD4/CD8 co-receptors, and the accessory signaling receptor CD28 with 94 nodes and 123 interactions\footnote{https://research.cellcollective.org/dashboard\#module/2171:1/t-cell-receptor-signaling/1}.
-For this model, DP ranks \texttt{pkb}, \texttt{lat}, \texttt{fyn}, \texttt{zap70}, and \texttt{lckp1} as the top five influential nodes \cite{pentzien2018identification}.
-These are predefined control nodes and are therefore critical by construction.
-In contrast, our method captures target-specific dynamical effects.
-For instance, taking \texttt{jnk} as the target (which was extensively analyzed in \cite{Rodriguez2007tcell}), \texttt{cd28} shows a weak influence on \texttt{jnk} (KO: $0.4002$; KI: $-0.5335$), whereas \texttt{pi3k} exhibits no effect (KO = 0; KI = 0).
-This is consistent with the model prediction and \textit{in vitro} experiments reported in \cite{Rodriguez2007tcell}, which indicates that \texttt{cd28} stimulation induces activation of \texttt{jnk}, while \texttt{jnk} activation does not depend on \texttt{pi3k} within the \texttt{cd28}-driven signaling context.
-These target-specific effects are not captured by DP.
+\paragraph{T-cell Receptor signaling network \cite{Rodriguez2007tcell}} This Boolean network describes T cell activation mechanism via the T cell receptor, the CD4/CD8 co-receptors, and the accessory signaling receptor CD28 with 94 nodes and 123 interactions\footnote{\url{https://research.cellcollective.org/dashboard#module/2171:1/}}.
+For this model, DP ranks \texttt{pkb} (AKT1), \texttt{lat}, \texttt{fyn}, \texttt{zap70}, and \texttt{lckp1} (CD4-dependent pool of lck) as the top five influential nodes \cite{pentzien2018identification}.
+These are membrane-proximal control nodes and are therefore expected to dominate generic rankings.
+The target-specific Shapley analysis answers a narrower question: which perturbations most affect a single downstream output, here \texttt{jnk} (c-Jun N-terminal kinases, principally MAPK8 and MAP9).
+Taking \texttt{jnk} (principally MAPK8 and MAP9) as the target (which was extensively analyzed in \cite{Rodriguez2007tcell}), \texttt{cd28} shows a weak influence on \texttt{jnk} (KO: $0.4002$; KI: $-0.5335$).
+In this context, the weak but non-zero influence of \texttt{cd28} is biologically coherent.
+The original logical model predicted that \texttt{cd28} stimulation alone selectively activates \texttt{jnk}; importantly, this prediction was then validated experimentally by the observation of evident and sustained \texttt{jnk} phosphorylation after \texttt{cd28} stimulation~\cite{weiss2000regulation}.
+By contrast, \texttt{pi3k} exhibits no effect (KO = 0; KI = 0).
+This is consistent with the model prediction and \textit{in vitro} experiments reported in \cite{Rodriguez2007tcell}, which indicates that \texttt{cd28} stimulation induces activation of \texttt{jnk}, while \texttt{jnk} activation does not depend on \texttt{pi3k} (PIK3CD) within the \texttt{cd28}-driven signaling context.
+This should be interpreted in a branch-specific rather than universal sense.
+Rodriguez et al. showed that under \texttt{cd28} stimulation, \texttt{pi3k} inhibition blocked \texttt{pkb} phosphorylation but not \texttt{jnk} phosphorylation, which is consistent with the present target-specific result.
+However, the same study also reported that under \texttt{tcr} stimulation, \texttt{jnk} activation was blocked by \texttt{pi3k} inhibition, and therefore concluded that the model likely lacked a direct or indirect between \texttt{pi3k} and \texttt{jnk} in that context.
+The Shapley analysis does not suggest that \texttt{pi3k} is irrelevant to T-cell signaling in general; rather, it suggests that \texttt{pi3k} is dispensable for the \texttt{cd28} to \texttt{jnk} branch captured here, even though \texttt{pi3k} remains central to other T-cell outputs and may still contribute to \texttt{jnk} regulation in other stimulation contexts.
+Overall, this case study illustrates the main conceptual advantage of the proposed framework: global influence measures emphasize the general control architecture of the T-cell receptor network, whereas the target-specific Shapley analysis resolves which branch is most relevant for a chosen phenotype.
+Here, it shows that although proximal hubs dominate generic rankings, for the specific output \texttt{jnk}, \texttt{cd28} exerts limited but genuine control, whereas \texttt{pi3k} is not required in the CD28-centered branch represented by this model output~\cite{shah2021t}.